Fourth Stimulus Check: Will You Get Another Relief Payment?

 All of this tacit and explicit support keeps alive the possibility of another stimulus check.
 The support doesn’t make it likely, however.
 And there are many reasons why.

 Vaccinations are progressing steadily.
 Adults and those at least 12 years old are now eligible to be inoculated in all 50 states.
 Three different options are available to the public.
 But actually putting needles in arms still takes time, even with supply readily available.
-Americans have received over 332 million doses, with 55.2 percent of the population having received at least one dose and 47.7 percent completely vaccinated.
-Vaccination numbers continue to increase at a rate above half a million doses per day.
-The Centers for Disease Control and Prevention (CDC) has advised that the fully vaccinated can forgo masks and social distancing in most indoor and outdoor settings.
+Americans have received over 334 million doses, with 55.6 percent of the population having received at least one dose and 48.1 percent completely vaccinated.
+Vaccination numbers continue to increase at a rate of about half a million doses per day.
+The Centers for Disease Control and Prevention (CDC) have advised that the fully vaccinated can forgo masks and social distancing in most indoor and outdoor settings.

 With vaccinations rising and guidance becoming less strict, the nation’s economy continues to recover.
 Looser restrictions help businesses, and jobs are available in many sectors.
 Many industries are even complaining of worker shortages, which can lead to wage increases.
 The average for new unemployment claims over four weeks continues to push downward.
 Consumer confidence is at its highest point since the start of the pandemic, though inflation concerns could dampen optimism about business conditions and the job market.